SRGSSR/srgdataprovider-ios/README.md

 github "SRGSSR/srgdataprovider-ios"
 ```

 Then run `carthage update --platform iOS` to update the dependencies.
-You will need to manually add the following `.framework`s generated in the `Carthage/Build/iOS` folder to your projet:
+You will need to manually add the following `.framework`s generated in the `Carthage/Build/iOS` folder to your project:

 * `libextobjc`: A utility framework
 * `Mantle`: The framework used to parse the data